 "Even if only the mountains in the immediate vicinity of the mountains of Ararat on which the ark grounded when the waters began to recede after 150 days of rising (Genesis 7:24 - 8:5) were covered, it would not have been possible for the floodwaters to be retained in the local vicinity.
 The present Mount Ararat is seventeen thousand feet high, and it was two-and-a-half months after the ark grounded before the tops of any mountains could even be seen . . .
 To imagine that a year-long, seventeen-thousand-foot high flood could have been a local flood is absurd."
 (Science and the Bible by Henry M. Morris, chapter 3).

-On a final note, only air breathing, land based animals were taken on Noah's Ark (see Genesis 6:17,19 - 20, 7:22).
-Animals like whales, dolphins, alligators, fish, turtles, lobsters, etc. etc. did not need saving from the flood since they already could live in water!
+On a final note, only air breathing, land based animals were taken inside Noah's Ark (see Genesis 6:17,19 - 20, 7:22).
+Animals like whales, dolphins, alligators, fish, turtles, lobsters, and so on did not need saving from the flood since they already could live in water!